-Give kids extra outdoor living space, as well, by using landscaping timber to build a treehouse or a ground-based fort.
-Not only will this provide hours and hours of open-air fun, but it also will stir up imaginations and creativity, which is essential for your children’s overall development.
+Give kids extra outdoor living space by using landscape timber to build a treehouse or a ground-based fort.
+Not only will this provide hours of open-air fun, but it will also stir up imagination and creativity, which is essential for your children’s development.

 Difficulty Level: Advanced.
 Like you would when building any type of house, you’ll need to draw up some plans, build a foundation/platform (on your chosen tree if building a treehouse), put in the floors, and then, construct the frame — including walls with windows and a door and a roof.

-Cost: On average, tree houses can cost anywhere from $2,000 to $17,000.
+Cost: On average, treehouses can cost anywhere from $7,000 to $15,000.
 The pricing depends on how elaborate you want the house to be.
-However, with a little creativity, you can build a tree house for as low as $400 like this dad did.
+However, with a little creativity, you can build a tree house for as low as $300 like this dad did.

 As an add-on for your deck, patio, pool area, or front porch, consider building a pergola.
 These wooden structures anchor a space, tying each element together.
 Pergolas also provide shade, privacy, texture, and a spot for vertical gardening.

-Besides a pergola, you can also install a garden wall made of landscape timber boards, stained or painted for a modern or rustic touch.
-A statement piece on its own, this wall can also serve as the backdrop to a trellis (which can also be made from the timber), where climbing plants can be trained to grow.
+Install a garden wall made of landscape timber boards, stained or painted for a modern or rustic touch.
+A statement piece on its own, this wall can also serve as the backdrop for a trellis (which can also be made from timber), where climbing plants can be trained to grow.

 Even if your home doesn’t have extra bedroom or basement space, you can still get the solo time you crave with a she shed (or a man cave).
 Since landscape timber has flat tops and bottoms, they’re easy to stack, making a quaint log cabin look a very doable style option.